Do I need to re-apply to CSUN?

 If you have not enrolled at CSUN for three consecutive semesters, you must reapply for admission to the university.
 Not sure?
 Contact us at firstname.lastname@example.org.

 - Go to Cal State Apply and start your application.
-CSUN accepts undergraduate applications each year between October 1 and November 30 for admission to the following fall semester.
-For Fall 2021 only, the application deadline is December 4, 2020.
+CSUN accepts undergraduate applications each year between Oct.
+1 and Nov.
+30 for admission to the following fall semester.
+For fall 2022 only, the application deadline is Dec.
+15, 2021.

-PLEASE NOTE: Previously disqualified undergraduate students (freshmen, transfers and second bachelor's) may only apply to return to the university in the fall semester.
-The Cal State Apply application opens October 1.
+Previously disqualified undergraduate students (freshmen, transfers and second bachelor's) may only apply to return to the university in the fall semester.
+The Cal State Apply application opens Oct.
+1.